Henrique Gouveia e Melo: 2026 presidential campaign

-Opinion polls have consistently put Gouveia e Melo significantly ahead other confirmed and unconfirmed candidates.
+Around the time of his announcement in mid-to-late 2025, Gouveia e Melo was leading many opinion polls.
+His candidacy was formalized after meeting the signature threshold on 10 December 2025.
+Gouveia e Melo received endorsements in the election including from Alberto João Jardim and Rui Rio, as well as the support of the People's Monarchist Party.
+He ultimately received 12.32% of the vote in the first round, finishing fourth.
+He conceded defeat after the announcement of the results, saying that there was the "need to depoliticize the Presidency of the Republic".
+He ultimately endorsed António José Seguro in the second round.

 Personal life

 Henrique Gouveia e Melo married clinical psychologist Carol Costeloe in a Catholic ceremony in Parede, Cascais, on 22 March 1986; the two have two children, vascular surgeon Ryan Gouveia e Melo, and software engineer Eduardo Gouveia e Melo.
 They have been separated since 2019, but have only been formally divorced since 18 March 2025.
 After his separation, Gouveia e Melo has lived in a domestic partnership with diplomat Cristina Castanheta (b.
 1965).

 Gouveia e Melo does not smoke or drink as he "dislikes losing self-control", the only exception being when he rarely acedes to a toast.

-He supports the football team Sport Lisboa e Benfica, having been from a young age an admirer of Eusébio who, like himself, hailed from Portuguese Mozambique.
+He supports the football team Benfica, having been from a young age an admirer of Eusébio who, like himself, hailed from Portuguese Mozambique.